Reproductive isolation in passerines

 I am attempting to determine if divergence in various traits between closely related sympatric songbird species can predict whether those species will hybridize or not.
 Many species of passerines hybridize–but others do not, despite having range overlap, similar songs, and even similar habitat requirements.
 Can we predict anything about whether reproductive isolation has occurred upon secondary contact among passerines, or is each species-pair different?

 To address this question, I am using a comparative approach across several pairs of closely related species that hybridize, and pairs that could (are sympatric) but do not.
 I am constructing niche models from eBird observations, quantifying song divergence using recordings archived at the Macaulay Library, and measuring plumage characters for each species.
 I compile these measures into divergence measures for each species-pair, which I then regress against level of reproductive isolation in order to determine if there are any patterns.
 One of my dissertation chapters examines the relationship between these species traits and hybridization for comparisons across several songbird families.
 Another chapter focuses more in-depth on the family Cardinalidae–a really cool family with several hybridizing species.

-I will also use this comparative framework to try to understand patterns in genome-wide divergence across the genome.
+I will also use this comparative framework to try to understand patterns in genome-wide divergence.
 Divergence may be due to selection, but it may also simply be due to lack of recombination in those regions of the genome.
 Comparison of several species across a single family, and comparison of species-pairs that hybridize or are reproductively isolated, may help us interpret the significance of divergence patterns across the genome.
 I am comparing species in Passerina and Cyanocompsa for this project.

 Behavioral ecology of gulls